Comment on page

 Only the latest Anchor Image is used when constructing a map.

-When capturing the Anchor Image, hold the device as horizontal as possible.
+When capturing the Anchor Image, the device camera direction is used to determine the map Z-axis.